Treatment in Custody

 - to prevent your escape or

 If you allege physical ill-treatment, the member in charge of the station will arrange for you to be medically examined.
-However, if you have made the allegation about another Garda, the member in charge of the station may not order the medical examination if he or she considers the complaint to be frivolous or vexatious.
+However, if you have made the allegation about a Garda, the member in charge of the station may not order the medical examination if they consider the complaint to be frivolous or vexatious.

 - are injured